Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 Also, remember that any changes you make to the title tag won’t be updated instantly.
 So, don’t panic if you don’t see the changes right away.

 Previously, Shopify didn’t allow owners to make edits to the content of the robots.txt file.
 If you don’t know much about the robotx.txt file, let us brief you about it.
 The main task of the robots.txt file is to block content that might hinder the SEO strategy of your Shopify site.

-But, the good news is that Shopify has fixed this issue all by itself.
-Hence, you can now edit the robots.txt file through the robots.txt.liquid theme template.
+But the good news is that Shopify has already fixed this issue.
+Hence, you can now edit the robots.txt file through robots.txt.liquid theme template.
 With the new update, you can now do the following things:

 - Include additional sitemap URLs

 - Block or allow any URL that you want from being crawled

 - Block any crawlers if you want

 Here are the steps that you can follow to edit the robots.txt file on Shopify: